MohamedBinSalman/AI-Coach-App/README.md

 ### Note

- Press 'r' key to reset the counter anytime and 'Esc' to quit.
+ Press 'q' key to quit from app.